 Getting your RSVPs in is a crucial part of finalizing your head count (and, in turn, wrapping up every other aspect of your wedding, including catering, rental chairs and so on).
 Here's everything you need to know about those important little cards in your invitation suite.

-The term RSVP comes from the French phrase, “Respondez, s'il vous plait," which means “Please respond."
+In case you didn't know, the term RSVP comes from the French phrase, "Repondez, s'il vous plaît," which translates to, "Please respond."

-Less formal wedding events (a bridal shower, a post-wedding brunch) may request a response via the phone or an email.
-If an invitation says “Regrets only" instead of RSVP, it simply means guests should only let the host if they cannot attend.
+Less formal events (a bridal shower or a postwedding brunch) may only request a response via the phone or an email.
+If an invitation says, "Regrets only" instead of RSVP, it simply means gusts should only let you (the host) know if they can't attend.